Jinwooooo/jinwooooo-blog/_posts/2019-07-26-browndust-offensive-5★-unit-rune-guide.md

 (1 + %RuneATK)(1.5 + RuneCDMG)
 {% endhighlight %}

-At this point we have 2 variables.
-We have 1 equation with 2 variables, which just doesn't work.
+At this point we have 1 equation with 2 variables, which just doesn't work.
 So I'm going to form a relationship with %RuneATK and RuneCDMG to reduce this equation to 1 variable.
 I'm going to use values that are easier to work with so I used CBS epic rune for each one.

 <img src="../uploads/browndust-offense-rune-guide-cbs-runes.png">